OfficeDev/office-js-docs-pr/docs/reference/manifest/runtime.md

 **Available values**

 `short`: Default.
-Used only for Outlook add-ins.
+Used only for Outlook event-based activation add-ins.
 After the add-in is activated, it will run for a maximum amount of time as specified by the platform.
 Currently, that's around 5 minutes.
 This is the only value supported by Outlook.

 `long`: Used only when configuring a [shared JavaScript runtime](../../develop/configure-your-add-in-to-use-a-shared-runtime.md).
 The add-in can start on document open and run indefinitely.
 For example, task pane code will continue running even when the user closes the task pane.
 This is the only value supported by the shared runtime.